bmaso/osm-games/content/bowling/OSM-Episode.md

 #### A frame's score

  A frame's score can be computed by summing the values of the frame's throws using the score-summing function `score.sum`.
-If any of the frame's throws are `incomplete`, then the frame's score will also be `incomplete`.
+If any of the frame's throws are `incomplete`, indicating that the frame is in-progress, then the frame's score will also be `incomplete`.

  ```smtlib2
  (define-fun frame.score ((f frame)) score